nifemimatuluko/ecommerce/README.md

-this is is fullstack Ecommerce system built with technogies like nodejs, mongodb, html and css to start the server : node app.js
+This is is fullstack Ecommerce system built with technologies like nodejs,mongodb, html,css and paystack api to start the server : node app.js